 The Banks Family Preeminence Endowed Professor and Chair, Department of Computer & Information Science & Engineering

-Dr. Forrest Masters serves as Associate Dean for Research and Facilities and is a professor in our Engineering School of Sustainable Infrastructure & Environment.
+Dr. Forrest Masters is a professor in our Engineering School of Sustainable Infrastructure & Environment.
 He earned his Ph.D. in civil (structural) engineering from the University of Florida in 2004.
 Dr. Masters has received support from more than 40 grants from state, federal and private sources, including the NSF CAREER and MRI Programs.
 Recently, he secured a $3.6M cooperative agreement with NSF to create one of six national experimental facilities to study infrastructure performance in natural hazards.…

 Design automation for embedded systems, system-level design, validation of programmable architectures, VLSI CAD algorithms, design space exploration of SOC architectures.